reactivemarbles/DynamicData/README.md

 This example a stream of live trades, creates a proxy for each trade and order the result by most recent first.
 The result is bound to the observable collection. (```ObservableCollectionExtended<T>``` is provided by dynamic data and is more efficient than the standard ``ObservableCollection<T>``` )
 ```
-//Dynamic data has it's own take on an observable collection (optimised for populating f
+//Dynamic Data has it's own take on an observable collection (optimised for populating f
 var list = new ObservableCollectionExtended<TradeProxy>();
 var myoperation = myConnection
 					.Filter(trade=>trade.Status == TradeStatus.Live)